MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-object-model.md

 ### TTD Queries for calls

-There can be a several reasons that a query does not return anything for calls to a DLL.
+There can be a several reasons that a query doesn't return anything for calls to a DLL.

 - The syntax for the call isn't quite right.
-Try verifying the call syntax by using the x command: "x \<call\>".
+Try verifying the call syntax by using the [x (Examine Symbols)](x--examine-symbols-.md) `x <call>`.
 If the module name returned by x is in uppercase, use that.
 - The DLL is not loaded yet and is loaded later in the trace.
 To work around this travel to a point in time after the DLL is loaded and redo the query.
 - The call is inlined which the query engine is unable to track.
 - The query pattern uses wildcards which returns too many functions.
 Try to make the query pattern more specific so that the number of matched functions is small enough.

 ## See Also